Phalcode/gamevault-docs/docs/server-docs/user-management.md

 ### Initial Setup

 To configure the initial admin user for the Crackpipe server, you can utilize Docker environment variables.
-By setting the `SERVER_ADMIN_USERNAME` environment variable to the desired username for the admin user and afterwards registering that user, you can establish the initial admin user account.
+By setting the `SERVER_ADMIN_USERNAME` environment variable to the desired username for the admin user and afterwards manually registering that user in the Crackpipe App, you can establish the initial admin user account.

 For example: